ThePrimeagen/harpoon/README.md

   what I have found).
 * `enter_on_sendcmd` will set harpoon to run the command immediately as it's passed to the terminal when calling `sendCommand`.
+* `excluded_filetypes` filetypes that you want to prevent from adding to the harpoon list menu.

 #### Preconfigured Terminal Commands
 These are project specific commands that you wish to execute on the regular.